yasir2000/openwrt-oldwiki-md/FTPDHowTo.rst

 }}}

 = Opening the Firewall to Allow Public Access = Allowing public access to a non-secured FTP server is not a good idea, as mentioned above.
-It is better to use [SFTPWithDropbearHowTo] SFTP.
+It is better to use [:SFTPWithDropbearHowTo] SFTP.

 Nevertheless there are some instances where allowing public access to FTP is necessary.